How we govern CoSector

 The University of London was incorporated originally by Royal Charter in 1836 and is, at present, incorporated by Royal Charter granted in 1863.
 It is now governed by the University of London Act 1994 , and by the Statutes made under it.
 The governing body of the University is the Board of Trustees and the principal officer is the Vice-Chancellor.

-Our mission is to deliver high quality, flexible professional services to customers in the IT, Careers and Housing sectors.
+Our mission is to deliver high quality, flexible professional services to customers in the IT, Recruitment and Housing sectors.
 As a university, we understand the influencing factors when it comes to purchasing such services, from delivering first class expertise to cost-effective solutions.
 We aim to fulfil all of our customers' needs because they are the services we use, too.
 We're truly in the sector, for the sector.

 The Cosector board of directors